metabrainz/bookbrainz-dev-docs/docs/entity-editor.rst

             })

 Here, the fields ``disambiguation``, ``name``, ``sortName`` and ``language`` are self-explanatory.
-Whenever, we start entering any name in the Name field, we use the onChange event handler to fire off 4 different actions:
+Whenever we start entering any name in the Name field, we use the onChange event handler to fire off 4 different actions:

 * ``onNameChange``: this updates the *nameValue*.
 * ``onNameChangeSearchName``: as we enter the name, we try to seach the nameValue in our database in order to let the user see whether the entity already exists in our database.
 This updates the search term and adds the results in *searchResults*.